-In essence, Tribe of Pok is a paleolithic-to-neolithic tribal survival simulation game.
+In essence, Tribe of Pok is a tribal survival simulation/strategy game inspired by games such as Dwarf Fortress and the Cultures series.
 It's about a tribe of hunter-gatherers trying to eke out an existence in a savage environment.
-Tribe members will be fairly autonomous in satisfying basic needs, with the player giving instructions that members will carry out.

 You will make the important decisions such as where to gather resources, which animals to hunt and what items to craft while your tribe carries out their duties autonomously.

 Sign up for the newsletter at Pokingwatergames.com to get updates on the game's release.

 The natural environment is heavily simulated.
 Water flow, ground saturation, evaporation, fertility, temperature and humidity all contribute to shaping world.
 Cut down all the trees and eventually they will stop regrowing.
 Use up all the water in a pond and it will be dry until the rains return.

 Temperature and humidity are affected by the time of day and season.
 Winters can be harsh with below-freezing temperatures, so keep the camp fires going to prevent hypothermia.
 Summers aren't much better, with the possibility of heatwaves causing strokes.